 Cashflow difficulties during the first few months of trading or an inability or unwillingness to free up funds for marketing can herald the end of even the most ambitious of new ventures, and without a plan in place to maximise brand exposure and reach out to prospects, few small businesses can hope to compete in today’s fast-moving digital world.

-However, even if your marketing budget is small or your business is cash-poor and you don’t have a lot of funds for ads and raising brand awareness, there are still a variety of things that you can do to get your name and offerings seen by prospects, and to help to spread the word.
+However, even if your marketing budget is small or your business is cash-poor and you don’t have a lot of funds for ads and raising brand awareness, there are still a variety of things that you can do to get your name and offerings seen by prospects, increase website traffic and to help to spread the word.

 This isn’t always easy and can take a while to pay off, but today’s successful SMEs have learnt the importance of innovation and creativity when it comes to marketing to prospects, without having to spend a lot of cash that the business simply may not have.